Policy Number: 1008Responsible Office: Student Life and HR Services

 This policy was approved by the University Senate on May 23, 1969, adopted by the Board of Trustees on June 4, 1969 and filed with the New York State Department of Education in July 1969.
-The portions of the policy that apply to students and faculty are not included here, and can be found in the Student Handbook.
+It has been updated effective November 27, 2018.

 St. John’s University supports the right of all members of the University community (persons who are students, faculty, staff or administrators of the university) as individuals or as organizations to examine, to discuss and to advocate any issue and to express any opinion, both publicly and privately, within constitutionally valid limitations, set by local, state or federal law.
 In particular, all substantive issues relating to university policy are to be considered open to full discussion and debate by the University community, whether through open forum or some other procedure.
 Members of the University community, whether individuals or campus organizations, are free to support causes by orderly means.
 A rational and orderly examination of issues—whether local, national, or international—is fundamental to the academic process and is to be encouraged rather than repressed.

-To this end members of the University community are permitted to conduct orderly demonstrations which do not disrupt the educational process taking place at the University or interfere with the rights of any member of the University community.
+To this end members of the University community are permitted to conduct orderly demonstrations which do not disrupt the educational process or working environment taking place at the University or interfere with the rights of any member of the University community.

 The broadest possible exercise of freedom can be carried out only in conjunction with responsibility.
 Members of the University community and all other persons on University property assume the obligation to conduct themselves in a manner compatible with the University’s function as an educational institution.
 To this end, the following acts and/or conduct are prohibited:

 The President or his designee is directed to protect the rights of all members of the University community by maintaining order and enforcing the provisions referred to above.

 Violations of any of the foregoing prohibitions shall be dealt with as follows: